Car amplifier installation guide

 A compact subwoofer amplifier mounted in an out-of-the-way nook in a trunk with plenty of air space for cooling

-Good locations include:
+Good locations to install an amplifier include:

-On the firewall (passenger side).
+- On the firewall (passenger side)

 Pros: You can use short wires and patch cords.
 You won't have to remove a seat or climb into the trunk.

-In the trunk or hatch area.
+- In the trunk or hatch area

 Pros: Plenty of room for large amps.
 Near the rear speakers.